-- All Beef Market Cattle must be owned, and in the possession of the exhibitor, no later than Beef weigh-in, before the upcoming fair.
-All Beef Market Cattle must be brought to the Cass County Fairgrounds with completed Beef Market Cattle Validation Form, and enroll in the rate-of-gain program, and have official ear tag IDs inserted, on the first Saturday of December (10:00 a.m. - 1:00 p.m. before the upcoming fair.
+- 1. All Beef Market Cattle must be owned, and in the possession of the exhibitor, no later than Beef weigh-in, before the upcoming fair.
+All Beef Market Cattle must be brought to the Cass County Fairgrounds with completed Beef Market Cattle Validation Form, and enroll in the rate-of-gain program, and have official ear tag IDs inserted, on the first Saturday of December (10:00 a.m. -1:00 p.m. before the upcoming fair.
 All Beef Steers must be dehorned and castrated prior to validation. - 2.
 Only two (2) entries per class allowed, maximum of two (2) animals total in Sections B and C. - 3.
 Classes 321-322 Any animals containing any beef breeding. - 4.
 Beef Market Cattle weighing less than 950 pounds and more than 1600 pounds are eligible to show, but cannot compete for champions or be sold in the auction.
-Miniature Beef Cattle are exempt from weight restrictions. - Beef Market Cattle must have adequate finish to produce a desirable carcass for slaughter, or they will be ineligible to sell in the auction.
+Beef Market Cattle weighing less than 855 pounds at weigh in will not be allowed to remain on the fairgrounds.
+Miniature Beef Cattle are exempt from weight restrictions. - 5.
+Beef Market Cattle must have adequate finish to produce a desirable carcass for slaughter, or they will be ineligible to sell in the auction.
 This is to be determined by the judge and/or superintendent on show day. - 6.
-Exhibitors may sell a maximum of two (2) Market Beef sale orders, in any combination coming from Section B Beef Market Cattle and Section C Dairy Market Steers, only.
+Exhibitors may sell a maximum of two (2) Market Beef sale orders, in any combination coming from Section B - Beef Market Cattle and Section C - Dairy Market Steers, only.
 Exhibitors who sell two (2) Market Beef sale orders will be limited to no more than four (4) total sale orders in the Thursday Livestock Auction. - 7.
 Purebred market cattle will be shown by breed.

-Class

-321 Beef Market Cattle

-322 Miniature Beef Market Cattle

-323 Champion & Reserve Miniature Beef MktRosette to each

-324 Champion & Reserve Market HeiferRosette to each

-325 Champion & Reserve Lightweight Beef Market Steer

-Rosette to each

-326 Champion & Reserve Light Medium Weight Beef Market

-SteerRosette to each

-327 Champion & Reserve Medium Weight Beef Market Steer

-Rosette to each

-328 Champion & Reserve Heavy Medium Weight Beef Market

-SteerRosette to each

-329 Champion & Reserve Heavy Weight Beef Market Steer

-Rosette to each

-330 Champion & Reserve Crossbred Market Cattle

-Trophy & Rosette to each

-331 Champion & Reserve Purebred Beef Market Cattle Rosette to each 332 Champion & Reserve Purebred Beef Market Cattle Rosette to each 333 Champion & Reserve Purebred Beef Market Cattle Rosette to each 334 Champion & Reserve Purebred Beef Market Cattle Rosette to each 335 Champion & Reserve Overall Purebred Market Cattle Trophy & Rosette to each 336 Grand & Reserve Grand Champion Beef Market Cattle Trophy & Rosette to each (Winners of classes 328 and 333 will compete in this class.)
+- 321 Beef Market Cattle - 322 Miniature Beef Market Cattle - Champion & Reserve Miniature Beef Mkt ...Rosette to each 323 - 324 Champion & Reserve Market HeiferRosette to each - 325 Champion & Reserve Lightweight Beef Market Steer -Rosette to each Champion & Reserve Light Medium Weight Beef Market 326 - Steer.....Rosette to each 327 Champion & Reserve Medium Weight Beef Market SteerRosette to each 328 Champion & Reserve Heavy Medium Weight Beef Market - SteerRosette to each 329 Champion & Reserve Heavy Weight Beef Market SteerRosette to each Champion & Reserve Crossbred Market Cattle 330Trophy & Rosette to each Champion & Reserve Purebred Beef Market Cattle 331Rosette to each 332 Champion & Reserve Purebred Beef Market CattleRosette to each - Champion & Reserve Purebred Beef Market Cattle 333Rosette to each 334 Champion & Reserve Purebred Beef Market CattleRosette to each

+- Champion & Reserve Overall Purebred Market Cattle 335 -Trophy & Rosette to each - 336 Grand & Reserve Grand Champion Beef Market Cattle Trophy & Rosette to each (Winners of classes 328 and 333 will compete in this class.)